-The Story: Put simply it’s a story about the magic and wonder of seeing the ordinary, familiar world transformed by a snowfall.
+The Story: Put simply Once Upon a Northern Night is a story about the magic and wonder of seeing the ordinary, familiar world transformed by a snowfall.

 While many books and stories deal with this sense of the transformation of the ordinary through the appreciation of nature, I just feel transported whenever I look at this book.
 I have to say that for me personally it’s all about the illustrations – I just ADORE them (and that’s not the normal publishing use of the word ‘adore’ which so often means, ‘this is a thing that I’ve just seen on twitter and quite like.’).

 Can you describe a favourite illustration or give a favourite quote from the story and tell us why you chose it?

 There’s a spread where you see some hares playing on the left-hand side and a fox half in shadow in the facing spread.
 The economy of the illustrations and the spare use of colour is just fantastic – did I mention that I love the illustrations? 😉

 Author: Jean E. Pendziwol / Illustrator: Isabelle Arsenault